minhtienvu/nimble_assignment/README.md

 ### NOTE
 - Because I use the Programmable Search Engine of Google with `a free account with 100 search queries per day`.
 If you search more than 100 words, it will raise an error `Quota exceeded for quota metric 'Queries' and limit 'Queries per day'`
+- My video demo: https://youtu.be/vg_RqFRznbw(I uploaded it on Youtube to show you my assignment)

 ### Features
 - UI features: https://nimble.herokuapp.com/